Discover more from Society & Standpoint

 So, then, what is “progressive” about gender ideology?
 Nothing.

 Yet I was told by society that there were things I had to like because of the color of my skin.
 Some people, including even other Asians, claimed that liking math was an essential part of being Asian, as well as liking bubble tea and raves.
 Yet I actively enjoyed and pursued my interests without thinking about whether or not something was an “Asian thing” to do.
-Even this Substack is living proof of my non-stereotypicality: Asians don’t exactly have a reputation as people that boldly opine on politics and culture.
+Even this Substack is proof of my non-stereotypicality: Asians don’t exactly have a reputation as people that boldly opine on politics and culture.
 Asians are also stereotyped as being herd-minded, collectivist, “don’t-rock-the-boat” types, yet I spent my early teenage years admiring Ayn Rand’s fierce individualism and polemical philosophy.
 Although I’ve since abandoned a lot of Rand’s ideas, especially about religion, she did provide me a valuable lesson about the importance of the individual.

 That’s why, when I heard about critical race theory, I recognized it for the regressive ideology that it was.
 I do not consider myself any more or less Asian for not matching racial stereotypes.
 Indeed, I’ve written plenty about how Asian American identity is complex and multifaceted and cannot be reduced to any one caricature.
 Yet critical race theory reduces me to my race, and tells me that I must act a certain way for being a certain race.
 Despite their claims that race is socially constructed, CRTists also claim that racial identity is an innate force.

 Instead of being progressive, critical race theory takes us back to a time where we only are racial stereotypes.
 It is shocking that I’ve been against stereotyping for so long, and thought that progressives were against it, only for it to come back in another form and become official “progressive” doctrine in schools.
-Then that ideology demands that only a certain number of kids with the same skin color can get into college or medical school, with the only commonality being that we check off the same racial box on forms.
+Then that ideology demands that only a certain number of kids with the same skin color can get into college or medical school, with the only commonality being that we check off the same racial box on application forms.

 There are many other examples where today’s “progressives” are anything but.
 For example, progressives used to value due process and stood up for the rights of the accused.
 Yet cancel culture now deems people guilty even if proven innocent, “Believe All [victim group here]” is a regular mantra, and “progressives” want to roll back Title IX due process protections.